-Join Joel Bradley for an in-depth discussion in this video Determining output resolution, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Determining output resolution, part of Learning Substance Designer.

 - No matter what workflow or approach to creating…substances we ultimately adapt,…one parameter that we will always need to take control of…at some point in our project would be the output size…or resolution at which we choose to publish our substance.…Now we did quickly brush over this option at the start…of the chapter, but now we need to come back to it…and discuss the options available as well as the impact…our choices will have on the finished substance…that we create.…If we come to the File menu and choose here to create…a New Substance, you may remember that…at the outset of creating our Aged_Concrete package,…we set the Size Mode dropdown here…to use the Absolute option…which simply put means that we pick a size our resolution,…for our substance here, using the Width and Height fields.…